RhinoSecurityLabs/ccat/README.md

 ![Image of CCAT Screenshot](docs/images/enum_ecr_repos_data_dir.png)

 ## Disclaimer
 * CCAT is tool that comes with absolutely no warranties whatsoever.
-By using Rhino Container Hack CLI, you take full responsibility for any and all outcomes that result.
+By using CCAT, you take full responsibility for any and all outcomes that result.